rspeed/Asteroid-Mining-to-Optimize-Propellant-Depot-Costs/index.md

 ### Sabatier may be unnecessary

-One step in the  destription of the methane generation process was is intentionally left out.
+One step in the description of the methane generation process was intentionally left out.
 Before the Sabatier reaction can occur, the carbon collected from the asteroid would have to first be combined with the oxygen from electrolyzing water.
 The result is carbon dioxide, which is used along with the hydrogen.

-This process appears to be significantly more complicated than necssary, as evidenced by the oxygen acting as both a consumable and product at a 1:1 ratio.
+This process appears to be significantly more complicated than necessary, as evidenced by the oxygen acting as both a consumable and product at a 1:1 ratio.
 After preliminary research it seems it may be possible to generate methane *directly* by exposing the carbon (likely in the form of graphite) to atomic hydrogen.
 However, I was unable to find a clear answer before the deadline.

 Additionally, I should find out if it's possible to prevent the hydrogen produced through electrolysis from becoming H2.